 My favorite Greek destination is the island of Naxos.
 It is the largest of the islands in the Cyclades group, which also includes Mykonos and Santorini.
 As such, it’s a good inclusion in an itinerary including those other popular islands.

-Behind the restaurant strip is a maze of narrow lanes, cute little stores and traditional houses.
+Behind the restaurant strip, there is a maze of narrow lanes, cute little stores, and traditional houses.
 More than once we were slightly lost in the labyrinth built in and around the walls of the old Naxos castle.
-Don’t go looking for the castle to visit though, it no longer exists as its own entity.
-You will find a decent archeological museum though to learn about some of the history of the island and see some of the significant finds.
+Don’t go looking for the castle to visit though, it no longer exists as its entity.
+You will find a decent archeological museum though to learn about some of the histories of the island and see some of the significant finds.

 Naxos is the perfect island to rent a car and go exploring.
 In a day it is easy to cover many of the other little towns.
 Sample some of the produce as you travel, there are many local places selling things just as they would have at times in the past.
 Also, visit some of the better beaches on the island in your travels, and historic ruins and other monuments.